ttiny/deploy/README.md

 You need Node.js >= 4.0.0.
 If you don't have it you don't need to install it system wide.
 You can just download the archive, extract it somewhere and use the `node` and `npm` commands from the `bin` directory there.

 1. Download the contents of this repo either from the zip button or from the releases section.
 2. Extract somewhere, open a shell and cd to that directory.
 3. Start `npm install` to install all dependencies in the current directory.
 4. Now you can start the app with `node deploy.js` or the `deploy` shell script.

+Make sure you have git, docker and rocker-compose installed, so **deploy** can start them!

 Configuration